mantczakaus/ont_amplicon/README.md

 Succeeded   : 76
 ```

-By default, the output files will be saved under the **results** fodler (this can be changed by setting the `publishDir` parameter to soemthign else).
+By default, the output files will be saved under the **results** folder (this can be changed by setting the `publishDir` parameter to soemthing else).

 The results folder has the following structure:
 ```